KlaudiuszB5528/Portfolio_v2/content/posts/react-swiper/index.md

 };
 return (
   <swiper-slide
-      //I also need to pass different key if the slide is detailed because I'm using the same slide for both views and have them on the same page key={isDetailed ? `${slide.objectID}-detailed` : slide.objectID}
+      /*I also need to pass different key if the slide is detailed because I'm using the same slide for both views and have them on the same page*/ key={isDetailed ? `${slide.objectID}-detailed` : slide.objectID}
       onClick={handleClick} >
     <Card url={slide.img}>